 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Habitat includes any open area near oak woodlands such as forest edges, utility right-of-ways, clearings, dirt roads and trails, and woodland stream edges.
+Any open area in or near oak woodlands such as forest edges, utility right-of-ways, clearings, dirt roads and trails, and woodland stream edges.

-In nearby states, the larvae are known to feed on the leaves of various species of oak trees including White Oak (Quercus alba), Black Oak (Q. velutina), Post Oak (Q. stellata), Blackjack Oak (Q. marilandica), and Water oak (Q. nigra).
-Specific oaks have not yet been identified in Alabama.
+Larvae feed on various species of oak trees.
+Reports from other states include White Oak (Quercus alba), Black Oak (Q. velutina), Post Oak (Q. stellata), Blackjack Oak (Q. marilandica), and Water oak (Q. nigra).

-Planting spring blooming plants like Eastern Redbud (Cercis canadensis), blueberries (Vaccinium spp), hawthorns (Crataegus spp.), and wild plums (Prunus spp.) provides nectar for spring flying butterflies like Juvenal's Duskywings.
-Make sure to look for this species in early spring (March to April).
+Plant spring blooming trees and shrubs like Eastern Redbud (Cercis canadensis), blueberries (Vaccinium spp), and wild plums (Prunus spp.) to provide nectar for spring flying butterflies like Juvenal's Duskywings.

 Click on individual photos to view a larger version that includes photo credits, county, and date.